Zero-pointed manifolds: Duality

 \end{remark}

-\begin{remark}[Scanning] The special case of the Poincar\'e/Koszul duality map in the case $\cV = (\Spaces,\times)$ is equivalent to the scanning map of~\cite{mcduff},~\cite{segalrational},~\cite{bodig}.
+\begin{remark}[Scanning] The Poincar\'e/Koszul duality map in the case $\cV = (\Spaces,\times)$ is equivalent to the scanning map of~\cite{mcduff},~\cite{segalrational},~\cite{bodig}.
 In those works the map is defined one manifold at a time, in compact families, upon making contractible choices; this makes the establishment of continuous functoriality in the manifold a nuisance to verify.
-To verify the relation, for simplicity, we fix a smooth framed $n$-manifold equipped with a complete Riemannian metric for which there is a uniform radius of injectivity $\epsilon>0$.
+To sketch this identification with scanning maps, for simplicity, we fix a smooth framed $n$-manifold equipped with a complete Riemannian metric for which there is a uniform radius of injectivity $\epsilon>0$.
 Again for simplicity, consider $A$ to be a (discrete) commutative group.
 In this case, we can identify the defining colimit for factorization homology as a labeled configuration space: